UBC-Thunderbots/Software/src/corner_kick/README.md

 ## Design notes

+### Yarn

+We are using a fixed version of Yarn in this project, to ensure that all developers are using the same tooling for this project.
+As such, Yarn is included in this project in the `scripts` directory.
+Regardless of the version of Yarn installed on your system, it will detect the committed version and use that instead.

+Currently, we are using Yarn version 1.13.0.

 ### Approach to the application UI layout

 The visualizer will consist of multiple pages, each of which serve a single purpose.
 Each page will